How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 4) The budget of testing – Many of the popular tools are open source, so they fit most projects.
 For technology specific tools, the team may be required to check whether tool cost is acceptable.

-5) The time frame of testing – As in most application developments, deadlines are tight.
+5) Time frame for testing – As in most application developments, deadlines are tight.
 Some tools may require more time than others for learning, environment setup, and writing test cases.

-6) Environment Support – It is important to select J2EE testing tools based on the environment the application would be running.
+6) Environmental Support – It is important to select J2EE testing tools based on the environment the application will be running.
 For example, some run only on Windows, and some are language based.

 8) Compatibility with other testing frameworks – In large J2EE applications, when several components such as JSP, Servlets, JavaScript, JSP, EJB, and Database are used, one tool will not work for all.